 In software design, that’s something common too.
 People think their problems in terms of “I want to bend [that unadapted software] into doing [this simple task]” instead of “I want to achieve [this result] in [this context] with a tool that requires [that much learning]”.
 Putting the tool or the technology in the description of the problem to solve is very bad.
 Of course, you are tempted to capitalize on [that complex software you spent so much time learning], and that’s understandable, but you might do yourself a large disfavour on the long run.

 I once helped an assistant-architect, over a couple of evenings, who wanted to bend Microsoft Excel into displaying furniture listings from a building blueprints.
 He fought Visual Basic for more than a week to produce an half-working solution.
 It took me almost an hour to cut through the technical crap (“so I want to use the soft do that this and that”) he was throwing at me and get to the real core problem : we wanted to display a grocery list of the furniture to buy for each room in a building, so the client could check and approve the invoice.
 It was a simple problem, but, believe me, its description was obfuscated.
 As he was working with Autodesk Revit to manage the whole project, and they provide a nice Python API, in less than 2 hours, I built him a Python bridge that exported the listings from CSV files to HTML tables, and building a local website (just a collection of HTML pages, really) with a list of rooms as index, and each room getting its own page linked from the index.
 With an extra 6 h, we set the styling, cleaning, adding the room blueprints image in pages, and done.
 The solution was light, fast, and compatible with whatever OS and web browser because it was simple HTML and CSS.

 In darktable, I often get questions like “I want to use [this module] to do [this unrelated things], possibly like [this different software]”.
 So, once again, it is often exhausting to come back to the original expected result on the image, especially since the fashion of “intuitive” image processing UX hides all its technicality, so users are uneducated (and stay that way) about color science/theory/language, psychophysics and technical limitations of colour spaces.
-Photographers don’t approach retouching in terms of visual result/goal, but in terms of setting effect.
+Photographers don’t approach retouching in terms of visual result/goal, but in terms of effect of particular sliders.
 Again, you need to cut through the crap with a machete to understand what people see, what they want to see, what happens instead, and often, it is more education about basic colour science than programming.

 Once you have crossed the barrier of subjectivity, you are home and it’s only stuff you can learn at school or in books.
 Draw sketches, unroll the proper science to compute what you need, don’t forget to ask the tech guys if your brilliant ideas can be manufactured and maintained, build shit and enjoy that new baby of yours.